fachat/upet_fpga/README.md

 ### $e805 (59397) Video window

+#### Non-8296 mode

+The video window applies to the non-8296 mode as follows:

-- Bit 0-2: number of 2k character video memory block the $80xx-$87ff window points to; possible addresses in VRAM bank 0 (CPU bank 8) are:
+- Bit 0-2: address of character video memory block the $80xx-$87ff window points to; possible addresses in VRAM bank 0 (CPU bank 8) are:
   - $80xx
   - $88xx
   - $90xx